stanfordnlp/CoreNLP/_pages/cmdline.md

 ## Configuring CoreNLP: Properties

 Before using Stanford CoreNLP, it is usual to create a configuration file (a Java Properties file).
 Minimally, this file should contain the "annotators" property, which contains a comma-separated list of Annotators to use.
-For example, the setting below enables: tokenization, sentence splitting (required by most Annotators), POS tagging, lemmatization, NER, syntactic parsing, and coreference resolution.
+For example, the setting below enables: tokenization, sentence splitting (required by most Annotators), POS tagging, lemmatization, NER, (constituency) parsing, and (rule-based) coreference resolution.

 > annotators = tokenize, ssplit, pos, lemma, ner, parse, dcoref